KingNawat/Student-grade-prediction/README.md

 # Student-grade-prediction
-Using python to predict a student grade
+Using python and orage to predict a student grade
+This project focus on supervised learning